 FY 22-23 (Current Financial Year) FY 21-22 (Previous Financial Year) Filed during Pending Remarks the year resolution at the end of the year resolution at the end of the year the year Working Conditions No significant complaints received during th nis reporting and the previous financial year.
-Health & Safety Day-to-day observations and regular verb and we do not record them.
-Only formal co the dedicated grievance email, WhatsApp officially recorded.
+Health & Safety Day-to-day observations and regular verbal complaints are addressed immediately and we do not record them.
+Only formal complaints which are raised officially through the dedicated grievance email, WhatsApp number, and complaint/suggestion box are officially recorded.